 Have them stretched: If you’d rather leave it to the pros due to delicacy, impatience, or just wanting the job done right, you can take your shoes to the cobbler for stretching.
 It’ll set you back $10 to $15 per pair, and generally takes about a week.
 I’ve also had some success with this method, though I’ll admit that neither struck me as 100% effective.

 Reserve for winter wear: This will only work for shoes that are just a hair too tight.
 Most folks experience some foot swelling during the warm summer months.
 Your feet won’t shrink a half-size come winter, but they’ll be a bit smaller.
 Some shoes may slip on easier during cool weather.

 Insoles: Oh, there’s a whole world of inserts out there, my friends.
-My dad and several buddies swear by Superfeet Insoles, which are ghastly expensive but top-of-the line for comfort.
+My dad and several buddies swear by Superfeet Insoles which are ghastly expensive but top-of-the line for comfort.
 Naturally, the best plan is to spring for one pair or insoles and swap them in and out of several pairs of shoes.
 I’m perfectly happy with the cheapo versions in most cases, since I don’t get a lot of foot pain in addition to fit issues.
-Dr. Scholl’s Air Pillos are my go-tos, though I spring for the slightly more expensive gel Open Shoe Insoles.
+Dr. Scholl’s Air Pillos are my go-tos, though I spring for the slightly more expensive gel Open Shoe Insoles when I need to.
 They will make the toebox of most pumps feel a bit snug, but also decrease slippage and make loose shoes fit better overall.
-Inserts work best if a shoe is just big all over.
+Inserts work best if a shoe is big everywhere.